 A prominent researcher, Dr. Sat Bir Khalsa of Brigham and Women’s Hospital, Harvard Medical School and the Research Director of Kripalu Center for Yoga and Health, says in his article published in the International Journal of Yoga Therapy that anecdotal evidence and mere popularity of yoga and meditation in our society are insufficient.
 He calls for more funding support for these scientific investigations: “Yoga research will ultimately provide the basis and the support for incorporating Yoga-based practices into our schools and into our healthcare system.
 Granted, this will take time as we await the necessary critical mass of Yoga research and replications of these studies by different investigators in different institutions on different populations in different settings.”

-As we are facing the increasing implementation of yoga in school settings, more studies are being conducted and more results shared.
-Most of these have been a single group trials, or were done in special populations that are not easily generalizable to larger public.
-The above mentioned studies aimed to fill this gap by employing an exploratory evaluation methodology to identify which psychological constructs may be useful to include in future studies assessing the psychological benefits of an in-curriculum yoga program.
+As we are facing the increasing implementation of yoga in school settings, more studies are being conducted and more results shared (see our Supporting Research page).
+Most of these have been a single group trials or were done in special populations that are not easily generalizable to the larger public.
+The above-mentioned studies and others since have aimed to fill this gap by employing an exploratory evaluation methodology to identify which psychological constructs may be useful to include in future studies assessing the psychological benefits of an in-school yoga program.

-The anecdotal benefits of yoga reported by practitioners are well known, however, carefully-controlled scientific research on these benefits is limited, especially in children.
-Therefore, these publications in respected peer-reviewed journals are extremely uplifting and reassuring.
+The anecdotal benefits of yoga reported by practitioners are well known, and now (2021) carefully-controlled scientific research on these benefits is growing.
+Therefore, these publications in published in respected peer-reviewed journals are extremely uplifting and reassuring.
 Supported by yoga research conferences and NIH grants, and with esteemed researchers and an abundance of preliminary data in place, the yoga research field as a whole is bound to achieve its mission of moving yoga from being perceived as anecdotally beneficial to being accepted as scientifically valid and to disseminating information about its effectiveness.
-The recent acceptance of the International Journal of Yoga Therapy into PubMed was a notable accomplishment in this regard.
+The acceptance of the International Journal of Yoga Therapy into PubMed in the mid-2000s was a notable accomplishment in this regard.

-Kelly McGonigal, PhD, Editor in Chief of the IJYT, and well-respected Stanford-based health psychologist, lecturer, researcher and author, presented this past weekend at the Yoga Service Council's first annual Yoga Service Conference at Omega Institute.
+Kelly McGonigal, Ph.D., Editor in Chief of the IJYT, and well-respected Stanford-based health psychologist, lecturer, researcher, and author, presented at the Yoga Service Collective’s (formerly the Yoga Service Council) first annual Yoga Service Conference at Omega Institute.
 She inspired an audience of 170 leaders working to bring yoga to underserved and at-risk populations with her presentation: Science and Service: Yes, YOU!
 Can do Research, offering a new website loaded with helpful research resources.
 This type of transparency and accessibility to resources can also be found at the growing Yoga Activist website.
 Add to that a refreshing attitude of collaboration and community as experienced at the Yoga Service Conference, and promoted by the work of organizations such IAYT and IASYM (International Association of School Yoga and Mindfulness), and it becomes clear the field of yoga research is going to grow dramatically in the coming years.

-Yoga 4 Classrooms is consolidating the findings from scientific studies as we strive to empower students and educators to create positive, peaceful, productive classrooms that support exceptional learning and a lifetime of health and wellness.
-With this core mission in mind, Yoga 4 Classrooms has partnered with a University of Massachusetts-Lowell Department of Exercise Physiology research team in a pilot study to determine the effects of a classroom yoga and mindfulness program on academic performance, mood, behavior, attention/focus, stress, and wellness lifestyle choices, as well as physiological changes in the immune function that may occur as a result of the yoga intervention.
+With the launch of the Research Repository: Yoga, Meditation and Mindfulness for Children, Adolescents and in Schools in 2016, Yoga 4 Classrooms continues to consolidate the findings from scientific studies as we strive to empower students and educators to create positive, peaceful, productive classrooms that support exceptional learning and a lifetime of health and wellness.
+With this core mission in mind, Yoga 4 Classrooms partnered with a University of Massachusetts-Lowell Department of Exercise Physiology research team in a pilot study to determine the effects of a classroom yoga and mindfulness program on academic performance, mood, behavior, attention/focus, stress, and wellness lifestyle choices, as well as physiological changes in the immune function that may occur as a result of the yoga intervention.

-Yes, it's been said we have bitten off more than we can chew, but it's important to keep in mind that any and all types of studies done, regardless of result, do tell us 'something' and really that's the point of research.
-Dr. McGonigal reiterated this very idea last weekend.
-Study outcomes do not always show 'this benefits that', but they often provide us improved perspective and sometimes unexpected outcomes that guide us to better research design and/or insight we would not have thought of before.
+Yes, it’s been said we have bitten off more than we can chew, but it’s important to keep in mind that any and all types of studies done, regardless of the result, do tell us ‘something’ and really that’s the point of research.
+Study outcomes do not always show ‘this benefits that’, but they often provide us improved perspective and sometimes unexpected outcomes that guide us to better research design and/or insight we would not have thought of before.
 That is our intention.
-We are seeking to add to the experimental level of studies going on as related to yoga and schools and hopefully encouraging others to do the same in the process.
-You can access parts of Dr. Kelly McGonigal's presentation here.
+We are seeking to add to the experimental level of studies going on as related to yoga and schools and hopefully encourage others to do the same in the process.